vnprc/hashpool-website/content/articles/what-is-hashpool.md

 All mining pools have a minimum withdrawal threshold, which means that if you want to start with the smallest ASIC available it can take years or decades of hashing before you are able to withdraw your earnings on-chain.

-Some pools offer lower thresholds for lightning withdrawals, but lightning comes with it's own challenges.
+Some pools offer lower thresholds for lightning withdrawals, but lightning comes with its own challenges.
 If you use a custodial lightning wallet you give up all transaction privacy and your funds are always at risk of being rugged, or stolen by the custodian.

 If you decide to use a self-custodial wallet you can eliminate the rug risk but you pay for it with technical complexity.
 You need to open a lightning channel before you can use your wallet, which requires an on-chain fee.
 If you don't already have some bitcoin you'll need to buy a channel from another lightning node.
 This amounts to an onboarding fee, which is not a good experience for new users wanting to start small.